karandaei/microsoft-graph-docs/api-reference/beta/api/printusagesummarybyprinter-get.md

 ## Request body
 Do not supply a request body for this method.
 ## Response
-If successful, this method returns a `200 OK` response code and a [printUsageSummaryByPrinter](../resources/printusagesummarybyprinter.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a [printUsageByPrinter](../resources/printusagesummarybyprinter.md) object in the response body.
 ## Example
 ##### Request
 The following is an example of the request.
 <!-- {
   "blockType": "request",
-  "name": "get_printUsageSummaryByPrinter"
+  "name": "get_printUsageByPrinter"
 }-->
 ```http
 GET https://graph.microsoft.com/beta/print/reports/dailyPrintUsageSummariesByPrinter/{id}